Lithuanian Diplomatic Service: Independent Lithuania (1918–1940)

-As the diplomatic practice of the time demanded that the title of ambassador could only be bestowed on representatives from major states, the highest diplomatic ranks in Lithuania prior to its occupation were the envoy extraordinary and minister plenipotentiary.
+Contemporary diplomatic practice demanded that the ambassador's title only be bestowed on representatives from major states, the highest diplomatic ranks in Lithuania prior to its occupation were envoy extraordinary and minister plenipotentiary.
 Before Lithuania lost its independence, it had active missions to Berlin, Buenos Aires, Brussels, London, Moscow, Paris, the Holy See, Rome, Stockholm, Tallinn, Washington, Warsaw, Geneva, Prague.
 The most important achievements during the period of independence for Lithuania were the de jure recognition of Lithuania's statehood.
 On 12 July 1920, Lithuania signed a Peace Agreement with the Soviet Russia, whereby "Russia recognizes the autonomy and independence of the State of Lithuania with all the legal implication of such recognition with no reservations, and waives all of Russia's rights of sovereignty it has had towards the people and the territory of Lithuania in good will and for all time".

 One year later, on 14 May 1921 a Lithuania–Latvia agreement was signed in Riga.
 Under the agreement, Lithuania received Palanga while Latvia received Aknīste and agreed to conclude all territorial disputes.
 On 22 September 1921, Lithuania was accepted to the League of Nations.
-Other significant diplomatic achievements were as follows: the signing of the Klaipėda Convention legalizing the annexation of the region to Lithuania between the Republic of Lithuania and the Conference of Ambassadors in Paris on 8 May 1924, the entry into a concordat with the Vatican on 27 September 1927, and the Lithuania–Germany border agreement of 29 January 1928, which legalized the state border after the annexation of Klaipėda region to Lithuania.
+Other significant diplomatic achievements were as follows: the signing of the Klaipėda Convention legalizing the annexation of the region to Lithuania between the Republic of Lithuania and the Conference of Ambassadors in Paris on 8 May 1924, the entry into a concordat with the Vatican on 27 September 1927, and the Lithuania–Germany border agreement of 29 January 1928, which legalized the national border after Lithuanian annexed the Klaipėda region.
 Furthermore, on 12 September 1934, Lithuania, Latvia, and Estonia signed a cooperation agreement establishing the so-called Baltic Entente.